aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

 {{< toc >}}

-## 1. Apply Service Control Policies (SCPs) to `development` OU
+## 1. Apply Service Control Policies (SCPs) to `development-standard` OU

-Using AWS Organizations, create several Service Control Policies (SCPs) that will initially be applied to the `development` OU.
-When applied to the `development` OU, these SCPs will disallow any user including builder team members and foundation team members from creating and modifying foundation VPC networking resources in team development AWS accounts.
+Using AWS Organizations, create several Service Control Policies (SCPs) that will initially be applied to the `development-standard` OU.
+Combined, these SCPs will disallow any user from creating and modifying foundation VPC networking resources in standard team development AWS accounts.

+Since you'll likely want your Cloud Foundation team members to be able to develop and test changes to foundation VPC resources in their team development AWS accounts, you probably don't want to apply the SCPs to the `development-foundation` OU.

 {{% notice tip %}}
 **Service Control Policies (SCPs):** If you'd like to learn more about SCPs, see [Managing AWS Organizations policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies.html).
 {{% /notice %}}

 {{% notice tip %}}
-**Ability for foundation team builders to create and modify VPC resources:** Typically, builders in your foundation team will need to have write acess to VPC resources in their team development accounts so that they can experiment, develop, and perform early forms of testing of VPC related foundational changes.
-You have several options for enabling foundation team builders to have such access: 1) You could create a new "development-foundation" or similar OU that does not have the SCP described here and create foundation team development AWS accounts under that OU or 2) you could continue to use the common SCP, establish a distinct persmission set for your foundation team development access that has the same policy as other teams, and enhance the SCP to include a condition to exclude the foundation team's team development IAM role associated with the permission set.
-In either case, see [Controlling Builder Team Access]({{< relref "02-controlling-builder-team-access.md" >}}) for a more detailed explanation of these options.
-{{% /notice %}}

-{{% notice tip %}}
-**Review the sample team development access controls:** See [Controlling Builder Team Access]({{< relref "02-controlling-builder-team-access.md" >}}) for a detailed explanation of the requirements and sample implementation of how you can provide freedom to your builder teams in their team development AWS accounts, but inhibit them from adversely impacting the security of your overall AWS environment.
+**Review the sample team development access controls:** See [Controlling Builder Team Access]({{< relref "02-controlling-builder-team-access" >}}) for a detailed explanation of the requirements and sample implementation of how you can provide freedom to your builder teams in their team development AWS accounts, but inhibit them from adversely impacting the security of your overall AWS environment.
 {{% /notice %}}

 ### Create the SCPs